 Such systems are increasingly complex.
 An example are wearable or implanted medical devices, which combine life-supporting functionality with user interfaces to allow monitoring by the patient or network drivers and protocol stacks for remote monitoring.
 Other devices contain multiple real-time functions with different levels of criticality, such as automotive safety and control systems.

 Trustworthiness of such a system can only be achieved if strong functional as well as temporal isolation (with tightly-controlled communication) can be guaranteed between subsystems.
 This puts stringent requirements on the underlying operating system, whose job it is to provide this isolation.
 Our real-time systems work aims at providing this foundation for trustworthiness.
 We focus primarily on the seL4 microkernel, as its formal verification already eliminates many sources of failure.
-Additional requirements for supporting mixed-criticality systems include:
+Specifically, we focus on providing kernel mechanisms for enforcing temporal isolation.

-Kernel mechanisms for real-time systems: We evolved the seL4 API to support general mixed-criticality systems.
-This resulted in mechanisms to treat time as a first-class resource in seL4.
-We introduced a notion of scheduling contexts, which are capability-protected kernel objects that represent the right to access the CPU and that can get passed along IPC channels.
+We address the MCS challenge by evolving the seL4 API to treat time as a first-class resource.
+Specifically, we introduce a notion of scheduling contexts, which are capability-protected kernel objects that represent the right to access the CPU and that can get passed along IPC channels.
 A thread can only execute if it is associated with a scheduling context.